 Your first step towards healing is speaking with a practitioner who listens.

-When your child is in need of a prosthesis, you are likely feeling overwhelmed.
-It is very important that you find a prosthetist who will listen to your needs.
 As children grow and develop they will likely need new devices and help learning how to use them.
 Over time you will likely build a closer relationship with your child’s prosthetist than your other care providers.
 Our caring and compassionate practitioners make patient care their first priority, within your child’s comfort levels and the education they will need using their new limb.

 Our lead prosthetist, George spent many years with Shriners Hospital.
 The volume of patients seen in this inpatient setting established him as a specialist in all levels of prosthetic care for children and their growing needs.
 Collier practitioner George Villarruel carries a degree in psychology which is very helpful while guiding patients and their families through their care plan.